munificent/magpie/doc/site/markdown/functions.md

 ^title Functions

 When you want to bundle up a reusable chunk of code in Magpie, you'll usually use a [method](multimethods.html).
 But sometimes you want a chunk of code that you can pass around like a value.
-For that, you'll use a *functions*.
+For that, you'll use a *function*.
 Functions are first-class objects that encapsulate an executable expression.

 ## Creating Functions